macrocosm-os/folding/README.md

     --wallet.hotkey <your hotkey> # Must be created using the bittensor-cli --axon.port <your axon port> #VERY IMPORTANT: set the port to be one of the open TCP ports on your machine
 ```

+As a validator, you should change these base parameters in `scripts/run_validator.py`.

 For additional configuration, the following params are useful:
 ```bash
 python neurons/validator.py